JuliaData/CategoricalArrays.jl/README.md

 ```

-By default, the levels are lexically sorted, which is cleary not correct in our case.
+By default, the levels are lexically sorted, which is cleary not correct in our case
-This is easily fixed using the `levels!` function:
+and would give incorrect results when testing for order.
+This is easily fixed using
+the `levels!` function to reorder levels:
 ```julia
 julia> levels(x)
 3-element Array{String,1}: